Most popular💥

 2. What if my tajine is drying out?

-If you notice the sauce is disappearing, add 2-3 tablespoons of warm water (never cold water, as it can crack a clay tajine).
+Add 2-3 tablespoons of warm water (never cold water, as it can crack a clay tajine).

 3. Can I use different vegetables?